Program Curriculum by Year

 During this year, residents must complete a one-year rotation on the neurosurgical service at Upstate Medical University (UMU) as a junior resident.
 The PGY-2 resident is primarily responsible for all neurosurgery inpatient care under direction of the Chief Resident(s) and Attending Neurosurgeons.

-During the Upstate Rotation the residents are expected to focus on building their operative skills, however are still expected to help the more junior residents in teaching and assisting with difficult bedside procedures.
+During this year, residents will take a more senior role at University Hospital with operative cases and inpatient care, with additional rotation at the VA hospital, as needed.
+The PGY-4 residents are expected to focus on building their operative skills, however are still expected to help the more junior residents in teaching and assisting with difficult bedside procedures.

 VA Hospital Rotation Expectations: